NishantSatapara/Imdb_data_pipeline/README.md

 Bronze Layer

 The Bronze layer preserves the source-oriented structure of the IMDb dataset.
-Individual IMDb datasets are stored separately so that the original relationships between titles, ratings, episodes, people, and other entities can be maintained.
+Individual IMDb datasets are stored separately so that the original relationships between titles, ratings, people, and other entities can be maintained.

 Typical Bronze datasets include:

-title_basics
-title_ratings
-title_episodes
-title_akas
-title_principals
+title_basics,
+title_ratings,
+title_akas,
+title_principals,
 name_basics
-title_crew

 This layer provides a reproducible starting point for subsequent transformations and prevents downstream processing from being tightly coupled to the original Kaggle files.